CARES Act Emergency Grants

 Moorpark College has been allocated over $5,000,000, in Cares Funding and has certified with the U.S. Department of Education that $2,571,000* will go directly to students.

 Thousands of students at Moorpark College may be eligible to apply for a grant.
+We estimate between 2,571 to 5,142 students may be eligible to receive a grant.

 Due to the limited funding of CARES, students will be awarded grants as long as funds remain available.